dinahgborglah/dinahkissiowusu-s_project/README.md

 # dinahkissiowusu-s_project
+This repository provides a summary of how a data pipeline is loaded from a database (AdventureWorks2022) to a datawarehouse (SalesDW) using SSIS and SSMS.

 Customer Sales ETL Pipeline (SSIS + SSMS):

-1. Overview:
+# OVERVIEW :
 This project is an end-to-end ETL pipeline built using SQL Server Integration Services (SSIS) to load a Customer Sales Data Warehouse (SalesDW) from the AdventureWorks sample database.
-ThE goal of the project is to create a centralised, cleaned dataset that is ready for analytical reporting on customer and sales performance.
+The goal of the project is to create a centralised, cleaned dataset that is ready for analytical reporting on customer and sales performance.

+# SOURCE :
-Source: AdventureWorks2022 (OLTP) database
+AdventureWorks2022 (OLTP) database

+# DESTINATION :
+SalesDW

+# ETL Tool :
-ETL Tool: SSIS (SQL Server Integration Services)
+SSIS (SQL Server Integration Services)
+SSMS (Microsoft SQL Server)

+# Target :
-Target: SalesDW (star schema) created in SQL Server Management Studio (SSMS) with one fact table and four (4) dimension table
+SalesDW (star schema) created in SQL Server Management Studio (SSMS) with one fact table and four (4) dimension table

-2. Features:
+# Features :
 a.
 ETL pipeline using SSIS packages.

 b.
 SQL Script for raw data extraction to create dimension tables and in extracting key columns from different tables.